joshialonzo/code-challenges/parallel/README.md

 * One or more processes are overlapping in time.
 * Only one processing will be executed at any moment.
+* Dealing with multiple things at once.
+* Suitable for handling I/O dependant tasks.

 ### Parallel Hardware

-* Multi-core processors
+* Multi-core processors.
-* Graphics processing unit
+* Graphics processing unit.
-* Computer cluster
+* Computer cluster.

+### Parallel execution

+* One or more processes are executed at the same time using parallel hardware.
+* Simultaneous execution.
+* Doing multiple things at once.
+* Suitable for computationally intensive tasks.